CenturyLink vs. Frontier

 CenturyLink vs. Frontier: Who has the fastest internet speed?

 How do CenturyLink and Frontier speeds stack up?
 CenturyLink’s and Frontier’s fiber speeds are nearly equivalent, with CenturyLink advertising 940 Mbps and Frontier advertising 1,000 Mbps.
 CenturyLink’s fiber plan is about $10 cheaper though.
 So, if you’re looking for a fiber service and want to save a few bucks, go with them.
-On the other hand, if you’re more flexible in your speed needs, you could grab Frontier’s FiOS 500 package for $35 less and still get superfast fiber speeds.
+On the other hand, if you’re more flexible in your speed needs, you could grab the Frontier FiberOptic 500 Mbps Internet plan and still get superfast fiber speeds.

 Test your speed: